-- Note: If the block does not exist in Descriptor RAM, its size value must be written as 00h. - Note: This register only affects system operation when an EEPROM is not present, OTP is not configured and the EEPROM Emulation Enable (EEM) bit indicates Descriptor RAM and the Attributes Registers are to be used for descriptor processing. - Note: Writing to this register when an EEPROM is present or OTP is configured is prohibited and shall result in untoward operation and unexpected results. - Note: This register is protected by Reset Protection (RST_PROTECT).
+If the block does not exist in Descriptor RAM, its size value must be written as 00h.

+- This register only affects system operation when an EEPROM is not present, OTP is not configured and the EEPROM Emulation Enable (EEM) bit indicates Descriptor RAM and the Attributes Registers are to be used for descriptor processing. - Writing to this register when an EEPROM is present or OTP is configured is prohibited and shall result in untoward operation and unexpected results.